amdevper/verysimple/README.md

 # verysimple
-This is very simple web application
+This is very simple web application created by node.js